 What is 360 degree feedback?

 360 degree feedback allows you to evaluate managers at four different levels.
 Your leaders are the focus.
-They are evaluated by their managers, peers at the same level and employees who report to them.
-In addition, the managers themselves carry out a self-assessment.
+They are not only reviewed by their managers but also by colleagues and the team they lead.
+Managers also take a closer look at themselves through self-assessment.

 Why use 360 degree feedback?